alexandec/WordScramble/README.md

-Word Scramble app for iOS.
+Word Scramble app for iOS (part of 100 Days of SwiftUI course).